1920 - Six children and two rooms...

 1964 - Welcoming Committees become a Graded mainstay.

 With a larger campus, students from around the world flooded in.
 The first welcoming committee was established in 1961.
-They continued to grow as the years passed.
+The school continued to grow as the years passed.

 Photo: 1964 yearbook.